crialorob/Boosting-Ad-Efficiency-And-Sales-For-A-Game-Manufacturer-And-Retailer/README.md

-# Boosting Ad Efficiency And Sales & Predicting Future Outcomes For A Game Manufacturer And Retailer
+# Boosting Ad Efficiency & Sales For A Game Manufacturer And Retailer

 ## Advanced Analytics for Organisational Impact